 She was last seen in Punchdrunk's SLEEP NO MORE at the McKittrick Hotel in New York in the role of Hecate and in the production TIME, A FAIR HUSTLER as Scott Favor (based on Gus Van Sant’s film My Own Private Idaho) by Jonathan Walters of hand2mouth theater company at the Artist Repertory in Portland, Oregon

 Upcoming projects include: 416 MINUTES Feature Film release, STRANGE JOY in development, HIDDEN STORIES and LA DISPARITION on tour in Europe.
-She lives in Brooklyn, NY with her partner and their four-year old daughter, Marlowe.

 *photo by Elizabeth Romanski